-Support and Preparation for Applicants
+Support and Preparation

 For individuals seeking professional learning activities that are aligned with the micro-credentials of the CEP Credentialing Program, Campus Compact offers information about two distinct kinds of preparation opportunities: communities of practice & approved training opportunities.
 While these opportunities are optional for those applying, they can play an important role in helping you prepare your micro-credential application(s).